Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Related Literatures

 Textbook references on optimal transport (OT) include \citet{villani2003} for theory, \citet{peyre2019} for computation, and \citet{galichon2018} for Economics.
 In statistics, much of the methodology and theory considers OT between iid samples. \citet{dudley1969} showed that the empirical Wasserstein distance suffers from a curse of dimensionality, unlike the plug-in approach used here.
 The literature is much more limited for dependent data. \citet[pp8-9]{o2022} construct couplings between finite state Markov Chains using dynamic programming methods.
 They do not consider parameter estimation.

 Several papers consider parameter estimation using the Wasserstein distance. \citet{bassetti2006a} and \citet{bassetti2006b} study the estimation of location and scale for univariate distributions.
 They derive consistency and a non-standard limiting distribution for the estimator; \citet{bernton2019a} extend their results.
 As a minimum-distance estimator, alternatives to OTE include the Simulated Method of Moments, Indirect Inference \citep{gourieroux1996}, and adversarial estimation using GANs \citep{kaji2023}. \citet{genevay2018} discuss the advantages of using OT over classifiers found in GANs. \citet{forneron2023} considers semi-nonparametric simulation-based estimation, but assumes correctly specified dynamics.
-These methods do not recover the latent variables which are often an object of interest for policy or prediction.
+These methods do not recover the latent variables.
 Algorithm \ref{alg_2} is closely related to a goodness-of-fit plot in the Real Business Cycle literature. \citet[Figures 2-6]{plosser1989} and \citet[Figures 7, 13]{king1999} compute historical productivity shocks outside the model and use them to simulate a one-shock RBC economy.
 They plot simulated against real data to show the fit of calibrated models.

-Robust filtering also considers model misspecification but aims to recover the true latent variable.
+Misspecification robust filtering also considers model misspecification but aims to recover the true latent variable.
 The main goal is to reduce sensitivity to local misspecification over a pre-specified neighborhood, see e.g. \citet{sayed2001} and \citet{shafieezadeh2018}.
 This relates to \citet{hansen2008}'s approach to robustness in Economics.
 Here, the model can be globally misspecified; the filtered values are computed under model constraints.

+There is a rich literature on quasi-maximum likelihood estimation under misspecification starting with \citet{white1982}.
+Result on quasi-ML estimation of hidden Markov models are fewer: \citet{mevel2004} consider discrete state-space models, \citet{douc2012} give conditions for parameter consistency for more general state-space models.
+These estimators rely on Kalman or particle filters which, as illustrated above, recover latent variables that typicall do not satisfy moment contraints under misspecification.
+There a also a number of misspecification-robust moment-based estimators, e.g. \citet{schennach2007} or \citet{antoine2021} which fit to model to a selected set of moments.